-- 2 The Long Term Plan 2015-35 references a policy for rates remission for land protected for natural and cultural conservation purposes.
-The detail of this policy is included in the Long Term Plan as Part 8 of the Rates Remission Policy (Attachment 1). - 3 This Part 8 of the Rates Remission Policy supports the provisions of the Kāpiti Coast District Plan regarding incentives for heritage feature management and protection.
-It recognises that most heritage features are already protected by rules in the District Plan and encourages landowners to maintain, enhance and protect heritage features by offering a financial incentive. - The granting of a rates remission as an incentive for encouraging the protection and management of heritage features is consistent with Council's responsibilities under the Resource Management Act 1991 and the Historic Places Act 1993. - 5 Historically the remission fund was consistently oversubscribed, leading to an increase of funding for rates remission for natural or cultural conservation purposes from \$15,000 in 2007/08 to \$28,288 in 2015/16.
-This year funding has increased 1.8% in line with inflation to \$28,806. - A total of 98 ratepayers benefited from the policy in 2015/16, and the land area to which remission applied totalled 662 hectare (ha).
-Having applied successfully for rates remission, ratepayers may continue receiving it provided they follow approved management plans designed to protect the natural and cultural values of their sites.
+- 3 The Long Term Plan 2015-35 references a policy for rates remission for land protected for natural and cultural conservation purposes.
+The detail of this policy is included in the Long Term Plan as Part 8 of the Rates Remission Policy (Attachment 1). - 4 This Part 8 of the Rates Remission Policy supports the provisions of the Kāpiti Coast District Plan regarding incentives for heritage feature management and protection.
+It recognises that most heritage features are already protected by rules in the District Plan and encourages landowners to maintain, enhance and protect heritage features by offering a financial incentive. - The granting of a rates remission as an incentive for encouraging the protection and management of heritage features is consistent with Council's responsibilities under the Resource Management Act 1991 and the Historic Places Act 1993. - 6 The 2017/18 budget for Rates Remission for Conservation Purposes is \$28,750. - A total of 98 ratepayers benefited from the policy in 2016/17, and the land area to which remission applied totalled 662 hectare (ha).
+Having applied successfully for rates remission, ratepayers may continue receiving it provided they meet the rates remission policy criteria.
+The owners of the properties listed in Attachment 2 who received remission in 2016/17 are recommended to receive remission in 2017/18 on that basis.